TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 However, centralized log databases and Security Information and Event Management (SIEM) solutions are expected to be the primary points of monitoring and incident identification.
 Within the SIEM, correlation rules and dashboards shall be maintained that both display events of particular concern and present recent events for short-term correlation and analysis.
 Queries tuned to the business operating environment shall be maintained and shared among the team to speed up identification.

+An event is any observable occurrence in a system or network.
+Events include a user connecting to a file share, a server receiving a request for a web page, a user sending email, and a firewall blocking a connection attempt.
+Suspicious activity includes events with a potentially negative consequence, such as system crashes, packet floods, unauthorized/questionable use of system privileges, unauthorized/questionable access to sensitive data, and destruction of data.
+An incident is a violation or imminent threat ...
+- of compliance requirements
+- of acceptable use policies
+- of standard security practices
+- to confidentiality of business-critical data
+- to accessibility of business-critical services
+- to integrity of business-critical data

+Incidents can originate from several other sources, including:
+- Users or individuals may report suspicious activity via email, telephone, or a support ticket.
+- Reports from other organizations such as another service provider, governments agencies, law enforcement, partners, and competitors.

+Identification can occur from multiple places in the environment, including:
+- Network-level events including firewalls, VPN, proxy logs, network-level intrusion detection and prevention systems, network access control, routers, switches, and other appliances.
+- Workstation-level events including operating system events, antivirus, host-based intrusion prevention systems, host-based firewalls, rogue detection, application whitelisting, etc.
+- Server-level events including Active Directory, DNS, DHCP, web, database, and other application servers.

 ## OODA Loop
 Incident Response Team members are encouraged to utilize the OODA Loop to maintain calm control under sometimes high-stress situations when responding to incidents: